How to Answer and Grade Questions

 • The grade result

 If you’re ready to see how you’re doing across the whole assignment, head over to the Dashboard.
-When you’re satisfied with your answers, follow the instructions for submitting to Gradescope.
+When you’re satisfied with your answers, follow the instructions there for submitting to Gradescope.

 This site uses Just the Docs, a documentation theme for Jekyll.